Presidentialism, or, “Who’s Your Daddy?”: Discourse! October 2020

 Leslie Dorrough Smith 07:36

 … “It hasn’t been great.”
-And I think that that is a really good way to encompass the affect that I think you know, much of the country, no matter what side you’re on, if you even align with a side, let’s put it that way.
-I think much of the country agrees that there is at least a sense of divisiveness—now, whether that divisiveness has always been there, and we’re just, you know, kind of making light of it now more right, or it’s coming to light, I should say, that’s another matter entirely, I guess.
+And I think that that is a really good way to encompass the affect that I think much of the country, no matter what side you’re on, if you even align with a side, let’s put it that way.
+I think much of the country agrees that there is at least a sense of divisiveness—now, whether that divisiveness has always been there, and we’re just making light of it now more, right, or it’s coming to light, I should say, that’s another matter entirely, I guess.
 But there’s no doubt that most Americans are in agreement that we are in a place of division and tension that we were not, you know, let’s say five or six years ago, or if those tensions were in existence then, which I think it’s very fair to say that they were, they now have a public forum that they previously did not have.
 So the topic of what it feels like to be in this election, and this is kind of one of those moments where I wish people could see my face because the look on my face, it’s like, “Agghhhh,” that’s what it is! (laughs) Maybe that noise did it.
 Did that noise do it for you?

 I relate to that noise.
 It makes sense.
 In how just watching the debates, right?
 I have had the great “pleasure” of sitting through all of these debates.
 And it’s, on the one hand, I feel like I have to sort of check the assumptions I bring sometimes, specifically with the first debate, where, you know, we weren’t five minutes into it, everybody’s cutting everyone off, talking over everyone, and my first thought is, “this is so unpresidential.
 What?
 Like this is this is a presidential debate for a ‘world power,’ right?”
 And I see better debates, from novice, you know, debate kids in high school, who can at least like argue a point.
 So to go from these kids who are just learning the rules of debate, to seeing folks who are well versed and trained in this process, making the entire nation kind of look like a fool at just in it by the way of handling these conversations, and I guess what, what was so weird to me was, you know, they’re not really talking about much of anything because they’re just trying to, “well, this is what he said…” “Well, this is what he did.”
 “Well, this is…,” and so we never actually get to a point of conversation, any sort of real issues for the voter, because then they get undermined by the back and forth between Biden and Trump.
 And it just on the one hand, I want to be like, what, what is happening here?
 Like, what is this world where this is even acceptable?
-And on the other hand, I remember who it is that is engaging these debates, and I realize, well, we’ve, kind of, set it up for ourselves in this way, by nature of Trump being involved.
+And on the other hand, I remember who it is that is engaging these debates, and I realize, well, we’ve set it up for ourselves in this way, by nature of Trump being involved.
 And so, you know, at least they were managing the mics in the last debate—that did help.
 But it they weren’t suddenly now like getting into the nitty gritty about their own plans or ideas for tackling issues as much as just trying to throw each other under the bus.
 So yeah, I feel like that sound really does sum it up for me in a lot of ways.